Mansi Joshi (actress)

-Mansi Joshi is an Indian actress who works in the Kannada, Tamil, Telugu and Malayalam television industries.
+Mansi Joshi is an Indian actress who works in the Kannada, Telugu, Tamil and Malayalam television industries.
 She made her debut in the Kannada TV series Radha Ramana on Colors Kannada.
 She is known for playing the lead roles in the TV series Mr. Manaivi, Anna Thangi, Paaru, and Chandrikayilaliyunna Chandrakantham.

 Personal life

 Mansi Joshi was born on 5 September 1994, in Bengaluru, Karnataka.

 Mansi Joshi got engaged to her long-time partner, Raghava, on October 20, 2024, in an intimate ceremony held in Bengaluru.
 The couple got to married on 18 February 2025.

 Career

 She is known for her performances in popular television serials such as Paaru, and Anbudan Kushi, Chandrikayilaliyunna Chandrakantham.
 In addition to acting, Mansi has a background in modeling and is a trained dancer.